 Shopping at Legacy West

 Offering 415,000 square feet of open retail space for visitors alike to enjoy shopping, dining and strolling.
-I spent some time here at Legacy West book shopping at Barnes and Noble, got a fancy gelato at Amorino, went to Sephora to stock up on some basics, and then browsed at West Elm, Tesla and Madewell.
+I spent some time here at Legacy West book shopping, got a fancy gelato at Amorino, went to Sephora to stock up on some basics, and then browsed at West Elm, Tesla and Madewell.
 There is a nice selection of shops and dining for everyone.
 I would definitely say it is an upscale experience.

 If you’ve visited Texas before, you know that state pride is ubiquitous here, and you’ll find an abundance of it at Texas Pool.
 An enormous saltwater-filled pool is shaped like the state of Texas, perfect to enjoy on a hot, sunny day.
 With BBQ grills, plenty of lounge chairs, and a beach volleyball court, this is a great destination to spend a fun day in Plano.